How to adjust your car's equalizer settings

 Try the EQ presets on your car stereo

 Every car audio manufacturer has their own EQ layout, usually including some EQ presets for different styles of music (rock, hip hop, jazz, etc.).
-Those are a great way to start.
-When you select a preset EQ, you’ll see the frequency levels change.
+Beginners, those are a great way to start.
+When you select a preset EQ, you’ll see the frequency levels change and learn where the emphasis is.
 More importantly, you’ll hear the music change.

 Tip: if your EQ section is grayed out and not selectable, it's probably because there's no music playing.
-It happened to me during my research for this article.
+This happened to me during my research for this article.
 So, get the tunes going.

 “If I have more than one equalizer, which one do I choose?”